 EVRY aims to be an attractive employer, and the Group’s working environment is good.
 Employee satisfaction is surveyed quarterly.
 The results of each survey are discussed by all of EVRY’s governing bodies as well as by its employee and management groups at all levels.
 The main topics assessed by the employee surveys are the Group’s working environment, employee motivation, commitment, management, reputation and compliance with the company’s values.
 The survey leads to the introduction of concrete improvement measures in EVRY’s operating plans.

-EVRY worked in a targeted way on these areas in 2017, with good progress achieved despite 2017 being a year of significant change.
-The employee engagement survey for the final quarter of 2015 yielded a score of 75.3, which improved to a score of 81.6 in the final quarter of 2017.
-Improvements were seen in all assessment areas in 2016, with the score for employee pride increasing strongly from a less than desirable 66.4 in the final quarter of 2015 to 76.4 in the final quarter of 2017.
+EVRY worked in a targeted way on these areas in 2018.
+The employee engagement survey for the final quarter of 2017 yielded a score of 81.6, which improved to a score of 81.7 in the third term of 2018.

 EVRY has well-established processes and systems for employee development.
 These form an annual cycle with employee appraisal meetings held in the first and third quarters.
 These meetings are held to address where employees are in relation to the company’s career model, to set personal targets and to agree training requirements.
 In addition to the intensive training gained by completing demanding assignments and projects, more formal training and certification opportunities are provided by the EVRY Academy’s extensive offering.
 The EVRY Academy organises classroom and e-learning courses for all employees, with some courses delivered by EVRY employees and others by external experts.
 Our goal is to retain and develop our employees so they grow together with the business.
 We have set up processes to ensure this is a well-established part of the company’s operating model.
 There is also an emphasis on ensuring EVRY has a culture in which all employees are trusted knowledge workers whose development and skills are material to EVRY’s success, both internally and externally.
 We see our organisational culture as our primary competitive advantage, and this requires continual and systematic attention to ensure we are in front.